mistertest/xcloud-shield/README.md

 I'm a french Web and Applications Developer, I'm 42 years old and I am a father.

 I'm passionate about Technology, including Gaming and "CLoud Gaming".
 The perspective, that you can play any Big game without having the hardware of the Nasa, fascinate me.
-So i decided, it will be excite to working on somes project about cloud gaming and level up at the same time Android and Web Apps Developement.
+So I decided, it will be excite to working on somes project about cloud gaming and level up at the same time Android and Web Apps Developement.